 Apart from domain names, registry Donuts also offers a brand protection service called Domains Protected Marks List (DPML).
-A brand owner that orders a DPML block, gets his trademark name blocked across all Donuts’ extensions at a fee that is many times lower than the regular registration fees.
+A brand owner that orders a DPML block gets his trademark name blocked across all Donuts’ extensions.
+For this, Donuts charges a fee that is many times lower than the regular registration fees.
 You can find all details about this service in our knowledge base.

-Last month, Donuts announced a new feature: homograph protection.
-Not only the exact term that you specify is protected, but in addition, Donuts finds all Unicode characters which are confusingly similar to characters in the protected name (so-called homographs), and block all these variants as well.
+Last month, Donuts announced a new update to their DPML block: homograph protection.
+Not only the exact term that you specify is now protected.
+In addition to that, Donuts finds all Unicode characters which are confusingly similar to characters in the protected name (so-called homographs).
+They then block all of these variants as well.
 For example, a phisher may use the domain name gοοgle.com which looks legitimate – until you discover that the two O’s are actually Cyrillic characters.
 Hard to spot, even if you are trained to look for it.

-This feature is enabled on all DPML orders, also the ones that were ordered before its introduction in September 2018.
+This update is enabled on all DPML block orders.
+This includes orders placed before its introduction in September 2018.

 If you’re interested in a DPML block, please contact our sales team.